Chapter 4. Integrating Networking into Our Own Async Runtime

 }

 function of the stream.
-At this point in the chapter it should not come as a surprise that the poll_write
+At this point in the chapter, it should not come as a surprise that poll_write

-, and if we get a 0, then this usually means that the object is no longer able to accept bytes.
+, this usually means that the object is no longer able to accept bytes.

 Inside the poll_write

-function of the stream, a loop is executed where the mutable reference of the I/O handler is obtained.
+function of the stream, a loop is executed and the mutable reference of the I/O handler is obtained.
 The loop then repeatedly tries to write to the underlying I/O until all the bytes from the buffer are written.
-Each write attempt has a result which is handled.
-If the error of the write is a io::ErrorKind::WouldBlock
+Each write attempt has a result that is handled.
+If the error of the write is io::ErrorKind::WouldBlock

-, this means that the write could not complete immediately and the loop repeats until the write is complete.
-If the result is any other error, the loop waits for the resource to be available again by returning a pending for the future to be polled again at a later time.
+, this means that the write could not complete immediately, and the loop repeats until the write is complete.
+If the result is any other error, the loop waits for the resource to be available again by returning Pending

 , we can define the body of the poll_flush